 He is promoted to the status of major by an I.B.M. machine with a sense of humor.
 (He is liked so little that all his instructors advance him quickly to get rid of him.)

-At Pianosa, he finds some anonymity in playing basketball with the rest of men, in being accepted.
+At Pianosa, he finds some anonymity and acceptance in playing basketball with the rest of men.
 This is his happiest hour.

 Then, Colonel Cathcart ruins it by announcing to Major Major that following the death of Major Duluth, he is being promoted to squadron commander.
 This news is given to Major Major while he's on the basketball court.
 Everyone hears it and resents Major Major for his elevated rank.
 They eventually stop playing and speaking to him.

 Major Major is devastated as everyone grows colder towards him.
 In the mess hall, Milo prepares a private table up front at which Major Major eats alone.
 He would rather eat with all the other men, but Milo insists on the honor of having him dine alone.
 So meek Major Major does.